YaN-3k/dots/README.md

 ```
 Remove LICENSE and README.md from your $HOME
 ```
-$ dot update-index --assume-unchanged LICENSE README.md
+$ dots update-index --assume-unchanged LICENSE README.md
 $ rm -rf LICENSE README.md
 ```
 You can revert this later with --no-assume-unchanged flag.
 ## Finished
 That's it, dotfiles are ready!
 It is recommended to restart your computer.
-Now you can type dot up to update dotfiles or use regular git commands:
+Now you can type `dots up` to update dotfiles or use regular git commands:
 ```
-$ dot status
+$ dots status
-$ dot pull
+$ dots pull
-$ dot add
+$ dots add
-$ dot commit
+$ dots commit
-$ dot push
+$ dots push
 ```